 - sudden weight loss

-- chronic fevers
+- chronic fever

-The sooner your doctor knows about the symptoms you’re dealing with, the sooner they can diagnose and treat you for potential lung disease.
+Any breathing troubles should be addressed with a doctor immediately to prevent lung-related complications.
+The sooner a doctor knows about the symptoms you’re dealing with, the sooner they can diagnose and treat you for potential lung disease.